DataDog/integrations-core/openstack_controller/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `openstack_controller.d/conf.yaml` file to start collecting your Openstack Logs:
+2. Add this configuration block to your `openstack_controller.d/conf.yaml` file to start collecting your Openstack logs:

    ```yaml
    logs: